CloudEngineHub/smpl-rs/README.md

 ## Dependencies
-The main dependency is [Gloss] which will be downloaded and compiled automatically when building this package.
+The main dependency is [gloss](https://github.com/Meshcapade/gloss) which will be downloaded and compiled automatically when building this package.

 ## Installation
 ### Install and run native